sami-badawi/tensorzoo/README.md

 ## Status Starter Project for TensorFlow on Scala

 Currently this project is the TensorFlow Java hello world project but setup in Scala.
-One purpose is to check how well TesnforFlow works with Scala on different platforms.
+One purpose is to check how well TensorFlow works with Scala on different platforms.

 So far the results has been good: This installs cleanly on Linux, macOS and Windows.

-Might also test out prebuild models for TensorFlow on different platfomrs.
+Might also test out prebuild models for TensorFlow on different platforms.

 ## Usage